-Mnuchin served as Co-Chairman at Relativity from October 2014 to May 2015.
-He joined when Dune Capital Management, a private investment firm he founded, purchased debt and equity in Relativity.
+Mnuchin served as Co-Chairman at Relativity Media from October 2014 to May 2015.
+He joined the company when Dune Capital Management, a private investment firm he founded, purchased debt and equity in Relativity Media.

-While the Co-Chairman at Relativity he was also the CEO of the lead lender, OneWest Bank.
-Mnuchin remained in his position at Relativity until weeks before the company filed for Chapter 11 bankruptcy.
+While the Co-Chairman at Relativity Media, he was also the CEO of its lead lender, OneWest Bank.
+Mnuchin remained in his position at Relativity Media until weeks before the company filed for Chapter 11 bankruptcy.

-Before joining Trump’s administration, Mnuchin’s OneWest Bank funneled over $160 million into Relativity, at a time when it was an open secret that Relativity was operating as a Ponzi scheme.
+Before joining Trump’s administration, Mnuchin’s OneWest Bank funneled over $160 million into Relativity Media, at a time when it was an open secret in Hollywood that Relativity Media was operating as a massive Ponzi scheme.

 Details of the Litigation

-RKA loaned Relativity funds for the express purpose of prints and advertising for films including, Solace, Masterminds, and The Disappointments Room, but the funds were used to met Relativity’s general expenses and several sizable payouts to executives.
+RKA loaned Relativity Media funds for the express purpose of prints and advertising for feature films including, Solace, Masterminds, and The Disappointments Room, which were ultimately used to met Relativity Media’s general expenses and several sizable payouts to executives.

 Latham & Watkins, the law firm representing RKA, claims that Mnuchin knew about the diversion of funds and was complicit in the fraud.